roadiz/docs/developer/nodes-system/nodes.rst

 You can override default node-source path generation in order to use ``{{ path() }}`` method in your *Twig* templates but with a custom logic.
-For example, you have a ``Link`` node-type which purpose is to link to an other node in your website.
-When you call *path* or *URL* generation on it, you should prefer to get its linked node path instead, so you can listen to ``NodesSourcesEvents::NODE_SOURCE_PATH_GENERATING`` event and stop propagation to return your linked node path instead of you *link* node path.
+For example, you have a ``Link`` node-type which purpose only is to link to an other node in your website.
+When you call *path* or *URL* generation on it, you should prefer getting its linked node path, so you can listen to ``NodesSourcesEvents::NODE_SOURCE_PATH_GENERATING`` event and stop propagation to return your linked node path instead of your *link* node path.

 .. code-block:: php